-Kidney stones, one of the most painful of the urologic disorders, have beset humans for centuries.
+Kidney stones, one of the most painful urologic disorders, have beset humans for centuries.
 Scientists have even found evidence of kidney stones in a 7,000-year-old Egyptian mummy.
 Unfortunately, kidney stones are one of the most common disorders of the urinary tract.
-Each year, 3 million people visit the health care providers and more than half a million people go to emergency rooms for kidney stone problems
+Each year, 3 million people visit health care providers and more than half a million people go to emergency rooms for kidney stone problems

 Kidney stones may contain various combinations of chemicals.
 The most common type of stone contains calcium in combination with either oxalate or phosphate.
 These chemicals are part of a person’s normal diet and make up important parts of the body, such as bones and muscles.

 When the stone sits in the kidney, it rarely causes problems, but when it falls into the ureter, it acts like a dam.
 As the kidney continues to function and make urine, pressure builds up behind the stone and causes the kidney to swell.
 This pressure is what causes the pain of a kidney stone, but it also helps push the stone along the course of the ureter.
 When the stone enters the bladder, the obstruction in the ureter is relieved and the symptoms of a kidney stone are resolved.

 Causes of Kidney or Bladder Stones